Sotiriou Wilmowski Logo

 Employer Liability

-Beyond the actions of individual drivers, trucking companies may also bear liability for accidents through employer liability laws.
+Beyond the actions of individual drivers, trucking companies may also bear liability for accidents involving their truck drivers through employer liability laws.
 These laws hold companies responsible for their hiring practices, ensuring they employ drivers with proper qualifications and clear driving records.
 Negligent hiring may occur when companies fail to conduct adequate background checks or overlook past infractions during the hiring process.

 Manufacturer Liability

-In cases where accidents result from mechanical failures or defects in the truck itself, legal action may be pursued against the seller or manufacturer.
+In cases where truck accidents result from mechanical failures or defects in the truck itself, a truck accident attorney can help pursue legal action against the seller or manufacturer.
 Manufacturers have a responsibility to design, produce, and maintain trucks to meet safety standards and operate reliably under normal conditions.
 However, defects in critical components like brakes, tires, or steering systems can lead to loss of control and devastating accidents.

 Third-Party Liability